robertomagan/cvdocs/README.md

 # **CVdocs v1.0**
-Building and compile all your CV documents easy and quickly!
+Building and compiling all your CV documents easy and quickly!

 Pre-requisites
 --------------